An interesting alternative to the modeling of the wake by flat panels is the Lagrangian description based on discrete vortex particles.

 - VPW settings depend on the plane's geometry and on its mesh; the following recommendations are therefore guidelines which should be adjusted for each configuration.

-- Whatever the settings, make sure that the number of iterations is sufficient for the wake to extend at least thirty MAC downstream; run several analyses with different wake lengths to determine the optimal value such that the induced drag becomes independent of the wake length; discard the vortons further downstream to speed up the computation times.
+- Whatever the settings, make sure that the number of iterations is sufficient for the wake to extend at least thirty MAC downstream; run several analyses with different wake lengths to determine the optimal value such that the induced drag becomes independent of the wake length; discard the vortons further downstream to speed up the computation.

 - The main parameter to modify if the generated polar is not smooth, or if the VPW's shape is unstable is the vorton core size.
 To determine the appropriate value, run a first analysis